Jacob-c-Parsons/predicting_customer_buying_habits/README.md

 # predicting_customer_buying_habits

 Using machine learning to predict customer buying habits.
-Specifically, using a RandomForest model to predict whether a customer will complete a booking or not an finding the most important features that determine whether or not a booking will be complete.
+Specifically, using a RandomForest model to predict whether a customer will complete a booking or not, and finding the most important features that determine whether or not a booking will be complete.

 Workflow involved:
 1. importing and cleaning data.